 Enter the latitude and longitude coordinates of your facility.
+The latitude and longitude coordinates for your facility should be taken at the center of production for your facility.
 Sources of these data include EPA permits (e.g., NPDES permits), county property records, facility blueprints, and site plans.
-You can determine the latitude and longitude of your facility using a siting tool found on the TRI Home page or in the TRI-ME software.
+You can determine the latitude and longitude of your facility using a siting tool found on the TRI Home page at <www.epa.gov/tri/report/siting_tool/index.htm> or in the TRI-ME software.
 For information on the siting tool and instructions on how to determine these coordinates see Appendix E. Enter only numerical data.
 Do not preface numbers with letters such as N or W to denote the hemisphere.
+If you are unable to locate an existing latitude and longitude for your facility, refer to Appendix E for recommended methods to calculate the coordinates for the center of your facility's production.

 Latitude and longitude coordinates of your facility are very important for pinpointing the location of reporting facilities and are required elements on the Form R. EPA encourages facilities to make the best possible measurements when determining latitude and longitude.
 Please check to make sure the latitude and longitude coordinates of your facility are correct.
-For the continental United States readings should be within 24E23'58" and 49E22'16" latitude, and 66E53'06" and 124E50'55" longitude.
-For Alaska readings should be within 51E10'30" and 71E26'04" latitude, and 129E59'29" and 187E39'08" longitude.
-For Hawaii readings should be within 18E51'56" and 28E30'59" latitude, and 154E45'21" and 178E26'25" longitude.
+For the continental United States readings should be within 24°23'58" (24 degrees, 23 minutes, and 58 seconds) and 49°22'16" latitude, and 66°53'06" and 124°50'55" longitude.
+For Alaska readings should be within 51°10'30" and 71°26'04" latitude, and 129°59'29" and 187°39'08" longitude.
+For Hawaii readings should be within 18°51'56" and 28°30'59" latitude, and 154°45'21" and 178°26'25" longitude.
 As with any other data field, missing, suspect, or incorrect data may generate an error notice in the Facility Data Profile to be issued to the facility.
-Appendix C)
+(See Appendix C)